Growing Ashwagandha

 From Seed to Harvest

-The way in which herbs are grown on the farm can have a significant influence on the quality and cost of the final product.
-In the case of ashwagandha, the spacing of the seedlings in the field is a surprisingly important factor.
+The way in which herbs are grown on the farm can have a significant influence on the quality of the final product.
+In the case of ashwagandha, the proper spacing of seedlings is crucial to developing healthy roots, and it's crucial to plant and harvest at just the right time for a good yield.
+Seeds are typically planted at the beginning of the monsoon season and harvested approximately five months later.

 Recommended